uber/cadence/tour/worker_scaffold_go_01.md

 weight: 20
 ---

-# Building a Cadence Worker Scaffold in Go Part 1
+# Building a Cadence Worker Scaffold in Go

 The worker is responsible for running workflows and activities.
 It uses the Cadence client library to register with the Cadence server and poll for work.
 In this part of the tour, you'll build a